Kells Priory

-History

-Kells Priory was founded by Geoffrey FitzRobert in 1193.
+Kells Priory was founded by Geoffrey FitzRobert most probably in 1193.
 FitzRobert was brother-in-law to Strongbow and the priory succeeded an earlier church that was dedicated to St. Mary, the Blessed Virgin and served as the parish church to nearby Kells village.

-During its first century and a half, the priory was attacked and burned on three occasions, firstly by Lord William de Bermingham in 1252, by the Scots army of Edward Bruce on Palm Sunday 1326, and by a second William de Bermingham in 1327.
-It seems likely then that the walls and fortifications date back to this period of unrest.
+During its first century and a half, the priory was attacked and burned on three occasions, first by Lord William de Bermingham in 1252, by the Scots army of Edward Bruce on Palm Sunday 1316, and by a second William de Bermingham in 1327.

 In 1324 the Bishop of Ossory, Richard de Ledrede, paid a lenten visit to the priory.
 Following an inquisition into a Kilkenny sect of heretics, Alice Kyteler and William Outlawe were ordered to appear before the Bishop to answer charges of witchcraft.
-Outlaw was supported by Arnold de Paor, Lord of Kells who arrested the Bishop and had him imprisoned in Kilkenny Castle for 17 days.
+Outlawe was supported by Arnold de Poer, Lord of Kells who arrested the Bishop and had him imprisoned in Kilkenny Castle for 17 days.
 This caused great scandal and on his release, the Bishop successfully prosecuted the heretics.
 Alice Kyteler fled to England and remained there, Alice Smith also fled, but her maidservant Petronilla de Meath became Ireland's first heretic to be burned at the stake.

 Dissolution of Kells Priory finally took place in March 1540 and the church and property were surrendered to James Butler, 9th Earl of Ormonde.

 Layout

 The priory is divided into two parts, an inner monastic precinct alongside the river and a large outer enclosure to the south.
-In the fifteenth century, the latter was referred to as Villa Prioris but in more recent times it has been known as Burgher's Court, the Burgess or Burgess Court.
-Burgess Court is adopted here because it reflects the purpose for which it was constructed.
-In the past, Burgess Court was thought to have been the site of the medieval borough of Kell but modern research has shown that this was not the case.
-Today, all the monastic remains are grouped together in the precinct, while Burgess Court is little more than a walled field.
+The latter was built in the fifteenth century and was referred to as Villa Prioris or villa and might have served as a safe place for people and their animal residing in the neighbouring houses.
+Actual function of the villa remains uncertain.

+Beside the second wall, closer to the river, was the primary church.
+It was built in the early XIII century and had a nave stretching about 25 meters and with a chancel and crossing spanning about 40 meters.

+Various utility buildings for the canons surrounded the church and were first built with wood and later with stone, with some claustral ranges possibly being finished before the main church.